 - 1. Follow Section 2.3.1.
 "Define the Inspection Lot."
-Use a "Category A" sampling plan in the inspection; select a random sample. - 2.
+Use a "Category A" sampling plan in the inspection; select a random sample; then use the following test procedure to determine lot compliance. - 2.
 Select packages for tare samples.
-Determine gross weights of the initial tare sample and record. - 3.
+Determine gross weights of the initial tare sample and record.
 Open the tare samples.
-Use the procedures for tare determination in Section 2.3.5.1.
-"Determination of Tare Sample and Average Tare Weight" to compute the average tare weight and record this value. - 4.
-Randomly select four balls of twine from the packages that were opened for tare.
+Use the procedures for tare determination in Section 2.3.5.
+"Tare Procedures" to compute the average tare weight and record this value. - 3.
+Procedure for obtaining twine samples: Randomly select four balls of twine from the packages that were opened for tare.